jopraveen/jopraveen.github.io/_posts/2023-02-07-squashed-htb.md

 ![](https://i.imgur.com/Blw6wQT.png)

-- Now we can able to access these file
+- Now we can able to access these files
 - I'm going to copy these files to my local, coz mounted folders are slow

 ![](https://i.imgur.com/Uc2fQLj.png)